-We enter into various secured loans guaranteed by Export Credit Agencies (Export Credit Facilities), some of which are financed through VIEs (Note 6).
-These loans are also guaranteed by ACG.
+We enter into various secured loans guaranteed by Export Credit Agencies, some of which are financed through VIEs (Note 6).
+These loans are secured by our aircraft and are also guaranteed by ACG.
+As of September 30, 2020 and December 31, 2019, we had \$333.0 million and \$447.5 million, respectively, of secured loans guaranteed by Export Credit Agencies.

-In March 2020, we entered into a \$650.0 million secured credit facility in support of our AFS business (AFS Facility).
+In March 2020, we entered into the \$650.0 million AFS Facility in support of our AFS business.
 The AFS Facility includes an accordion option, which, if exercised, could increase the size of the AFS Facility to up to \$1.0 billion.
-The AFS Facility contains an 18 month drawdown period, during which we can draw on the facility to make loans to airlines.
-The resulting loans will be secured by aircraft owned by such airlines and amortized over a period not to exceed 12 years from the date of drawing.
-The airline/borrower will be able to elect either a fixed or floating interest rate, based on the benchmark rate.
-As of March 31, 2020, we had not drawn on the AFS Facility.
+The AFS Facility contains an 18-month drawdown period, during which we can draw on the facility to fund our AFS Notes Receivable (Note 6).
+The AFS Notes Receivable will be secured by aircraft owned by the Borrowers and amortized over a period not to exceed 12 years from the date of drawing.
+The Borrowers will be able to elect either a fixed or floating interest rate, based on the benchmark rate.
+As of September 30, 2020, \$189.8 million was outstanding and \$452.7 million was available under the AFS Facility.

-All of our outstanding debt as of March 31, 2020 is recourse only to ACG, and is not guaranteed by Tokyo Century.
+All of our outstanding debt as of September 30, 2020 is recourse only to ACG, and is not guaranteed by Tokyo Century.

-As of March 31, 2020 and December 31, 2019, we were in compliance with all applicable debt covenants.
+As of September 30, 2020 and December 31, 2019, we were in compliance with all applicable debt covenants.